 - Avoid drinking caffeine before your appointment, which can mildly influence your sympathetic nervous system and make you feel jittery.

 - Bring your earbuds and listen to calming music in the waiting room before — and if the provider allows, during — your procedure.

 - Go to an accredited facility with highly-rated doctors and good reviews.

 - Journal a list of your specific fears and brainstorm ways that you can make each point more comfortable or manageable.

 At 172 NYC Dental, we have developed a multiphase approach to help those going through tough times to maintain proper oral health.

-We believe in developing a commitment to “self-care”.
-Self-care is our ability to take care of ourselves in physical, emotional, and spiritual means to correlate to better overall emotional health.
+We believe in developing a commitment to self-care, or the ability to take care of ourselves in physical, emotional, and spiritual means to achieve better overall emotional health.
 Dental care is a part of self-care.
-Clean teeth and healthy gums will make us feel that we are taking care of ourselves and that will equate to feeling happier and even less anxious about seeing the dentist.
-Remember that when implanting a new activity into our routine it takes over fourteen attempts (two weeks) for it to become habitual.
+Clean teeth and healthy gums will make us feel that we are taking care of ourselves, and that will equate to feeling happier and even less anxious about seeing the dentist.

-We want to start small.
+Treating depression or anxiety can take months of carefully following a treatment plan and directions from health providers helping work on the case.
+That is why we want to start small.
 We do not want our patients to be overwhelmed with strict demands or orders.
-Getting healthy whether it be emotional or dental in origin is a mosaic.
+Getting healthy, whether it be emotional or dental in origin, is a mosaic.
 Several small modifications in our lifestyle can have a very big effect.
-As the clouds lift the sun starts to shine, a little bit at a time; then suddenly it’s a beach day.
-Below is a menu of good suggestions to start the process of achieving long-lasting oral health.
-Feel free to pick and choose what works best for you.

 2. Social Interaction